On the nature and charge state of the X-Defect, a radiation-induced Silicon defect with field-enhanced charge carrier emission: Introduction History of the

 \section{Introduction \& History of the \Xdefect}

 Radiation-induced defects in the Silicon lattice can significantly influence detector performance.
 Energy levels from defects located deep within the bandgap result in increased leakage currents and enhanced carrier trapping, reducing the charge collection efficiency of a Silicon detector.
-Examples of this are the $\text{V}_3$ (Silicon tri-vacancy) and $\text{I}_\text{P}$ (interstitial Phosphorus) point defects \cite{ioana1,ioana2,ioana3,ioana4}.
-Deactivation of active dopant atoms, as well as the generation of Coulomb centres during irradiation introduces a change in the effective doping concentration \Neff.
-Unlike usual trapping centres, such defects remain charged after ionization at the sensor's operating temperature (usually around \SI{-20}{\celsius}), resulting in altered electric field strengths at a given bias voltage.
+Examples of this are the $\text{V}_3$ (Silicon tri-vacancy) and the oxygen dependent $\text{I}_\text{P}$-centre point defects \cite{ioana1,ioana2,ioana3,ioana4}.
+Deactivation of active dopant atoms, as well as the generation of Coulombic centres (ionised acceptors and donors) during irradiation introduces a change in the effective doping concentration \Neff.
+Unlike usual trapping centres, such defects remain charged after ionisation at the sensor's operating temperature (usually around \SI{-20}{\celsius}), resulting in altered electric field strengths at a given bias voltage.
 Key examples for the deactivation of dopants are the VP (Silicon-vacancy-Phosphorus-substitutional complex) and \BiOi (Boron-interstitial-Oxygen-interstitial complex) defects in $n$-type and $p$-type Silicon, respectively \cite{ioana5,ioana6,ioana7}.
-Examples of Coulomb centres, defects with field enhanced emission, generated during irradiation, irrespective of the dopant type and with a strong influence on \Neff are the BD centres, associated with thermal double donors (TDD2), and the acceptors H116K, H140K and H152K, associated with small vacancies clusters \cite{ioana10,ioana11,ioana12}.
-Importantly, only defects charged in the depletion region can affect \Neff at the usual operation temperature.
+Examples of Coulomb centres, defects with field enhanced emission, generated during irradiation, irrespective of the dopant type and with a strong influence on \Neff are the bi-stable donor (BD) centres, associated with thermal double donors (TDD2), and the acceptors H116K, H140K and H152K, associated with clusters of a small number of vacancies \cite{ioana10,ioana11,ioana12}.
+Importantly, only defects charged in the depletion region at the usual operation temperatures can affect \Neff.